sequentialread/password-manager/ReadMe.md

  This software is provided "AS-IS" under the MIT license.
 For more information see the `LICENSE` file.

 ## Hosting it yourself

-Currently you will have to modify the s3 bucket in the code since its hardcoded. (`sequentialread-pwm` in application.js)

 You should create a separate IAM user in AWS which only has access to the bucket.
 This is the policy I used for that user: